 These Classic Fudge Walnut Brownies are deliciously rich with a fabulous dense texture.
 They are quick and easy to make and SO much better than a boxed mix!

-I don’t know about you but I think a rich chocolate dessert is exactly what we need right now and this recipe is spot-on perfect for this weekend.
-It makes one small baking dish full of devilishly rich, perfectly textured Classic Fudge Walnut Brownies.
+This recipe makes one small baking dish full of devilishly rich, perfectly textured Classic Fudge Walnut Brownies.

 There are some pretty decent box brownie mixes out there these days so in order to justify going to the trouble of baking them from scratch, there had better be a pretty significant difference.

-- Place half of the bittersweet chocolate and the milk in a small saucepan and place over low heat.
-Cook and stir for a minute or two and then add the butter.
-Continue cooking over low heat, stirring constantly, until the butter and chocolate have completely melted.
-Remove the pan from the heat and stir in the vanilla.
+- Melt the chocolate and butter: Place half of the bittersweet chocolate and the milk in a small saucepan and cook over low heat for a minute or two and then add the butter.
+Cook, stirring constantly, until the butter and chocolate have completely melted.
+Remove the pan from the heat and stir in the vanilla

-- Remove from the oven and cool completely in the baking dish before cutting and serving.
+- Cool before slicing: Allow the browines to cool completely in the baking dish before cutting and serving.
+If you haven’t overbaked them, they’ll still be moist in the center after cooling.

 The Best Brownie Baking Pans